jsdelivrbot/LALT/README.md

 #### loading stylesheets

-When a test is passed the `.script` only returns scripts, so you need to write a script which will load a stylesheet
+When a test is passed the `.script` only returns scripts, so you need to write a script which will in turn load a stylesheet

 ```javascript
 .script(function(){